Have Questions?

 814-643-1114

-Mainstream Counseling is 22.7 miles from Lewistown, PA
+Mainstream Counseling is 22.7 miles from Lewistown, Pennsylvania

 Mainstream Counseling is located in Huntingdon, PA.
 A recovery facility, it provides ongoing substance abuse and addiction rehabilitation and treatment services to people in the local community and its surroundings.
 It provides a wide variety of recovery programs, including but not limited to substance abuse counseling and therapy and medication management.